 Lunch and après-ski cocktails (including a Champagne bar) are popular at Daniels’ bar on the terrace at the foot of the slopes.

 We are spoiled for life now.
 The Ritz-Carlton Ski Concierge takes skis off your hands right on the mountain and when those boots are glued to your feet at the end of the day, they are there to unbuckle and pull.
 And in the morning, boots are warm and ready, while skis are lined up on the snow.
 D-e-c-a-d-e-n-t!

-Ritz Kids is Ritz-Carlton’s signature kids’ program.
-It was just relaunched this year and demonstrates that this brand is serious about catering to young guests.
+Ritz Kids is Ritz-Carlton’s signature kids’ program, and it demonstrates that this brand is serious about catering to young guests.
 The welcome starts at check in but it doesn’t end there.
 The new program is focused on four elements: water, land, environmental responsibility and culture.
 Each property has its own way of incorporating these elements into their kids’ activities and amenities.

 At Bachelor Gulch, Ritz Kids (for ages 5-12) offers creative activities each day.
 Winter options including things like a snowshoe hike with a naturalist, cooking with the Ritz-Carlton pastry chef, Rocky Mountain Crafts, and Kids Night Out so parents can have a guilt-free date night.

 They also offer a Ski Nanny to transport kids’ to Beaver Creek village for ski school — this ensures that parents can take advantage of every minute of ski time.
 I love this – they’ve thought of everything!